xsmsh7/Patch-Based-Transformer/README.md

 | SwinIR         | 39.48 | 0.909 |
 | None attention(CNN) | 39.41 | 0.909 |

-My experiant in detailed [My thesis](thesis.pdf) show that channel-attention of restormer is good at smooth image, but patch-attention is good at textured image.
+My Patch-based increase 0.1dB than Restormer.
+Patch-attention is good at textured image, as shown in [My thesis](thesis.pdf).